someparty/someparty/source/articles/2021-10-07-the-opposite-heart.html.markdown

 Last week I shared a rarity that [Corridor](https://corridormtl.bandcamp.com) released in celebration of the 30th anniversary of the Université de Montréal's campus radio station [CISM](https://cism893.ca/), but I completely glossed over the fact that it's available as part of a limited LP. *Les chants du 30e* features nine songs from a selection of Quebec artists, available from the station for free with the purchase of any merchandise.
 This week the dance-punk trio [VICTIME](https://victimelol.bandcamp.com/)shared their contribution to the project, a cacophonous new live-recording titled "Faire la matière."
 The track features Laurence Gauthier-Brown on vocals and synth, Simon Provencher on guitar, and Samuel Gougoux drumming.

 This song's the first new material from VICTIME to arrive since their 2019 EP *Mi-tronc, mi-jambe*.
 While the trio's been quiet as an ensemble since then, it's been a busy year for related projects.
 Provencher appeared as one half of [Album](https://albumalbumalbum.bandcamp.com/), a "glitch-groove" duo with [FET.NAT](https://fetnat.bandcamp.com)'s Olivier Fairfield.
 He also issued an experimental solo EP dubbed *Mesures*.
-Gougoux's also recorded solo as [TDA](https://tda444.bandcamp.com/) and appears on the recent full-lengh from [Hélène Barbier](https://helenebarbier.bandcamp.com/).
+Gougoux also recorded solo as [TDA](https://tda444.bandcamp.com/) and appears on the recent full-length from [Hélène Barbier](https://helenebarbier.bandcamp.com/).

 <iframe style="border: 0; width: 350px; height: 442px;" src="https://bandcamp.com/EmbeddedPlayer/track=3535505443/size=large/bgcol=ffffff/linkcol=0687f5/tracklist=false/transparent=true/" seamless><a href="https://victimelol.bandcamp.com/track/faire-la-mati-re-live">Faire la matière (live) by VICTIME</a></iframe>